Pujols pitches 9th, Cardinals romp to 15-6 win over Giants

 Pujols, the Cardinals’ designated hitter, entered to pitch in the ninth inning for the first time in his 22-year career.
 He gave up a three-run homer to Luis Gonzalez and a solo shot to Joey Bart but managed to get the final three outs with plenty of margin to spare.

-“A dream come true to say that I did it,” Pujols said.
+“A dream come true to say that I did it,” said Pujols, fifth on the career list with 681 home runs.
 “It was fun.
 It wasn’t fun giving up two bombs.
 I think the fans had a good time.
 I’m sure the guys that took me deep did, too.”

 The 42-year-old Pujols became the oldest player to make his pitching debut since Lena Blackburne brought himself in at age 42 in his final game as a player/manager for the 1929 Chicago White Sox.